I love homeschooling our little blessings, but that was not our original plan.

-I felt like we had solid reasons for that choice, but God changed my mind about the biggest 2 reasons not to Homeschool.
+I felt like we had solid reasons for that choice, but God changed my mind about the biggest two reasons not to homeschool

 When our youngest was born I felt the call to quit that career and become a Full Time Stay at Home Mother.
 That was a leap of faith that God has blessed beyond measure.
 My Career was no longer a priority.

-2. I knew the demands involved in homeschooling would put strain on our marriage.
+I knew the demands involved in homeschooling would put a strain on our marriage.

 My parents are divorced.
 I didn’t want that for our family.
 Homeschooling was one factor in the bigger picture of that divorce.